List of The Jetsons characters: Rosie

 Rosie (voiced by Jean Vander Pyl in the TV series, The Jetsons Meet the Flintstones, Rockin' with Judy Jetson and Jetsons: The Movie, Ann Thomas in The Jetsons: New Songs of the TV Family of the Future, Jeff Bergman in Flintstones/Jetsons: Timewarp, Grey DeLisle in an AT&T commercial, Tress MacNeille in The Jetsons & WWE: Robo-WrestleMania!, Annie Mumolo in Jellystone!) is the Jetson family's robotic maid and housekeeper.
 Rosie is depicted as wearing a frilly apron and was often seen using a separate vacuum cleaner.
 Her torso is mounted atop a single leg, and she rolls about on a set of caster wheels.
 She frequently calls George Jetson "Mr. J" in a Brooklyn accent (a nod to the character of Hazel the maid on the TV sitcom Hazel calling her boss "Mr. B.").
 In seasons 1 and 3 her name is spelled as Rosey on the episode title cards.

 Rosie was an old demonstrator model hired by the Jetson family from U-Rent a Maid.
 The series' first episode, "Rosey the Robot", gives her model number as XB-500.
 She was in fact outdated when introduced, and her obsolescence was the focus of several episodes focused on her.
 In one episode, Rosie became depressed because she had never seen her "mother" [a prototype].
 George cheered her up when he found a set of prototype plans of the (First) Rosie robot.
-In the episode "Rosie's Boyfriend", we learn she has a boyfriend, the robot Mac, a helper for Henry Orbit.
+In the episode "Rosie's Boyfriend", viewers learn she has a boyfriend, the robot Mac, a helper for Henry Orbit.
 Rosie clearly cares a great deal for Mac, but is obviously the more intelligent between them, often chiding him for his childish behavior.

 In 2017, a Jetsons comic was published by DC Comics.
 In it, Rosie is re-imagined as George's mother who was placed in a robotic body by Nexlyfe.
 She only informed Judy that she was going through with the procedure prior to it.

 Rosie appears in the Jellystone! season 3 episode "Meet the Jetsons".